catalyzeio/engineering-blog/source/2017-04-25-Compliant-Cloud-2.4.0-Release-Notes.html.markdown

 - Improvements to garbage collection on backup rotations
 - Fixed build stalling during nightly backups
 - Resiliency improvements to in-place redeployments
-- Added Kibana 3 logging container with log-archiver utility applications
+- Added Kibana 3 logging container
 - Improved targeting for `web` workers
 - Added nanosecond precision to Elastic Search
 - Added support in the CLI for log messages in older version of Elastic Search